Fargo, North Dakota, EXCEEDED my expectations when it came to food.

 The skylights are where the smoke from the train exhaust used to rise.

-The branding is also really fun in design for their drinks and their merchandise.
+The branding is also really fun in both the design for their drinks and their merchandise.

-I typically don’t buy merchandise at a brewery but the unique Viking logo and soft material of the t-shirts made us instantly want to give them our money.
+I typically don’t buy merchandise at a brewery, but the unique Viking logo and soft material of their t-shirts made us instantly want to give them our money.

 Drinks at Drekker Brewing Co

-The sours and hard seltzers were both wonderful.
-Their hard seltzers don’t have the typical bitter seltzer aftertaste and are almost fluffy… which I realize is a weird way to describe it.
+Their flavors for sours and seltzers were delicious.
+Their hard seltzers don’t have the typical bitter aftertaste and are almost fluffy, which I realize is a unique way to describe them.
 They use real fruit to have a consistency that reminded me of something similar to a smoothie.

 We tried the following during our visit: